Discovering, developing and deploying the next generation of technologies to fight global poverty.

 - Identify and focus attention on pivotal S&T breakthroughs: Which critical problems and breakpoints can S&T breakthroughs meaningfully address (across poverty, health, governance, education, human rights, environmental degradation, etc.)?

 - What are the highest-potential interventions to solve those problems, and how much of a role does technology play in those interventions (compared to policy, infrastructure development, human capital development, behavior change, financial inclusion, etc.)?

-- We’re fihting for collaboration among governments, the civil society, private sector and multilateral development institutions, including new partners to financing the end extreme poverty in our generation.
+- They’re fihting for collaboration among governments, the civil society, private sector and multilateral development institutions, including new partners to financing the end extreme poverty in the generation.
 The private sector is playing an increasingly important role in financing goods, service and infrastructure in emerging economies.
-We need to radically rethink how we unlock resources and develop new initiatives that will help finance the poor countries.
+They need to radically rethink how they unlock resources and develop new initiatives that will help finance the poor countries.

 - Current state of affairs: How ready are current-generation technologies, and what new breakthroughs are required?

 - Lessons learned in deployment: What are the limits to technologically-oriented solutions, and what is required for large-scale deployment and adoption?

 One key end-product of this analysis will be an opportunity map of the various breakthroughs, highlighting:

 - The order-of-magnitude population size that can meaninfully benefit from each breakthrough (e.g., 1 million people vs. 10 million people vs. 100 million)